rwieruch/blog_robinwieruch_content/react-semantic-ui-tutorial.md

 {{< /highlight >}}

-The output can be seen {{% a_blank "here" "https://codesandbox.io/embed/911vwwnzm4" %}}.
 In the code block above, we are building a simple login form.
 We start by importing some Semantic components that will be used to build the login form.
 We'll highlight the components imported and discuss them.

 **Semantic UI Grid**

-{{% a_blank "Grids" "https://react.semantic-ui.com/collections/grid/" %}} are structures used to align negative space in a design.
+{{% a_blank "Semantic UI Grids" "https://react.semantic-ui.com/collections/grid/" %}} are structures used to align space in a design.
 Grid allows grouping of content into rows and columns by using `Grid.Row` and `Grid.Column` respectively.

 {{< highlight javascript >}}
 import React from 'react'